Dynamic Phase Alignment in Navier-Stokes Turbulence

 where $L$ is the outer scale of the turbulence.

-When the cancellation factor is present, the simultaneous direct cascade of \textit{both} energy and helicity becomes possible, and one predicts the scaling $\mathcal{H}(k)dk \propto k^{-5 / 3} d k$ for the helicity spectrum.~In this Letter we show, by means of direct numerical simulations of driven, incompressible Navier-Stokes turbulence, that the cancellation factor underpinning the spectral scaling of helicity is a manifestation of \textit{dynamic phase alignment}, i.e., a scale-dependent correlation between the fluctuations of velocity and vorticity.
-Interestingly, a similar phenomenon has been recently discovered in magnetic plasma turbulence and in turbulence of a rapidly rotating fluid \cite{Milanese2020DynamicTurbulence}, indicating a broad applicability of the proposed mechanism in various natural systems.
+When the cancellation factor is present, the simultaneous direct cascade of \textit{both} energy and helicity becomes possible, and one predicts the scaling $\mathcal{H}(k)dk \propto k^{-5 / 3} d k$ for the helicity spectrum.~\lucio{In this Letter we argue that the cancellation factor underpinning the spectral scaling of helicity is a manifestation of \textit{dynamic phase alignment}, i.e., a scale-dependent correlation between the fluctuations of velocity and vorticity, and demonstrate this result by means of direct numerical simulations of driven, incompressible Navier-Stokes turbulence.}

 \textit{Numerical setup}.
-We integrate the NSEs numerically with the pseudospectral code \texttt{Tarang} \cite{Verma2013BenchmarkingSimulations, Chatterjee2018ScalingCoresb} on a cubic, triply periodic domain using a grid of $1024^3$ collocation points.
-The model equations are cast in the form
+We integrate the NSEs numerically with the pseudospectral code \texttt{Tarang} \cite{Verma2013BenchmarkingSimulations, Chatterjee2018ScalingCoresb} on a cubic, triply periodic domain using a grid of $N^3$ collocation points. \lucio{The ``2/3's rule" is used for dealiasing \cite{Verma2013BenchmarkingSimulations}.}~The model equations read

-where $P$ is the pressure, $\nu$ is the kinematic viscosity and $\mathbf{F}$ represents external forcing.~Both $P$ and $\mathbf{F}$ are normalized to the fluid density, which is set as $\rho\equiv 1$.
-The pressure is computed by solving a Poisson equation obtained by taking the divergence of Eq.~(\ref{eq:nse_one}) and using the incompressibility condition, Eq.~(\ref{eq:nse_two}).~In all simulations, energy and helicity are injected at wavenumbers $2 \leq|\mathbf{k}_f| \leq 6$.
+coupled to the incompressibility condition, ${\bm \nabla} \cdot \mathbf{v} = 0$.~$P$ is the pressure, $\nu$ is the kinematic viscosity and $\mathbf{F}$ represents external forcing.~Both $P$ and $\mathbf{F}$ are normalized to the fluid density, set as $\rho\equiv 1$.
+The pressure is computed by solving a Poisson equation obtained by taking the divergence of Eq.~(\ref{eq:nse_one}) and using the incompressibility condition.~In all simulations, energy and helicity are injected at wavenumbers $2 \leq|\mathbf{k}_f| \leq 6$.
 Wavenumbers are normalized to the size of the simulation domain, so that the smallest wavenumber, which represents box-scale fluctuations, has value unity.
 We define the energy and helicity injection rates, respectively, as